 The new lockdown means that car dealerships will again have to close.
 However, buyers can still buy a car online and then choose whether to collect it from a dealership or have it delivered to their home.

 While our health is paramount at this time, many people will also be worried about the knock-on effects of the virus on their everyday lives.
 The government has introduced unprecedented loans and grants to pay employees of businesses that have been forced to close, and has taken measures to prevent millions of citizens falling behind on rent and mortgage payments.

 Running a car will be a concern for plenty of people.
 In this guide we will tell you everything you need to know; we’ll go through MoTs and servicing, the types of car journeys that are permitted, fuel availability and what it means if you’re looking to buy a car now.

 - DPF advice during the Coronavirus outbreak

 - Fuel availability and hygiene

 - Cleaning your car, driving during lockdown and storage

 Buying a car online

-If you don’t want to visit a showroom, you can still buy a car online, with a number of specialist online retailers and dealerships now offering ‘contactless’ home delivery or collection from a showroom.
+Showrooms are closed from 5 January onwards but you can still buy a car online during this period, with a number of specialist online retailers and dealerships offering ‘contactless’ home delivery or collection from a showroom.